knuckleswtf/scribe-js/docs/guide-getting-started/express.md

 Visit your newly generated docs.
 Find the `docs/index.html` file in your `public/` folder and open it in your browser.

 There's also a Postman collection generated for you.
 You can get it by visiting `public/docs/collection.json`.
+The link will also be added to the sidebar of the webpage.

+If you'd like an OpenAPI (Swagger) spec, Scribe can do that too.
+Set `openapi.enabled` in your config to `true`, then run the `generate` command.
+You can get the generated spec by visiting `public/docs/openapi.yaml`.
+The link will also be added to the sidebar of the webpage.

 Great!
 You've seen what Scribe can do.
 Now, let's refine our docs to match what we want.